 So What’s The Secret To Perfect Buttercream Icing?

 It’s actually really basic.
-All you need is REALLY COLD BUTTER.
+All you need is REALLY SOFT BUTTER.
 And lots (and I mean A LOT) of beating.
 Got it?
 Right OK, I’ll leave you to it now, you don’t need to know anymore than that do you?
 No OK so it may not be THAT simple.
 But it nearly is.

 Now Whip It.
 Whip It Good!

 So now you know the secret to Perfect Buttercream Icing, so hop to it!
 What gorgeous concoction do you plan on whipping up this time?
-Check out the below recipes for a little inspiration!
+Check out the below recipe for a little inspiration!

 Perfect Buttercream Icing